-Instructions:
+Instructions.

-Register and login onto the CMS website; then search for the course "Business Math 2015 (E&F)" under my name and enroll with key "2015Fin500".
+Register and login onto the CMS website; then search for the course "Business Math" or "Fin500 2017" under my name and enroll with key "2017Fin500".
 All the announcements and lecture notes will be posted on the website so please check the course website as frequently as possible.